-Tap water (hypotonic) and store-bought enemas (hypertonic) cause significant cellular damage to anal cells
+Tap water (hypotonic) and store-bought enemas (hypertonic) cause significant cellular damage to cells inside your bottom

-- Isotonic solutions do not disrupt anal cells—they simply cleanse the rectum
+Isotonic solutions do not disrupt these cells—they simply rinse

-90% of men who douche before sex use tap water, but what happens when the solution you insert into your rectum comes in contact with your cells, or the mucous membrane?
+90% of people who use tap water to prepare to bottom, but what happens when the solution you use comes in contact with the cells inside your bottom, or the mucous membrane?

 Let’s start with the basics.
 Tap water is considered a ‘hypotonic’ (more dilute) solution, while an enema is a hypertonic (more concentrated) solution than your body.
 This means they are on polar opposites of the spectrum of what is the normal concentration for your body, so both induce similar cellular destruction.